roth-hex-lab/roth-hex-lab.github.io/content/post/2025-01-30-AIxVR/index.md

 ---
-title: HEX-Lab @ IEEE AIxVR 2025
+title: HEX @ IEEE AIxVR 2025
 date: 2025-01-30
 summary: >
     Prof. Daniel Roth had the pleasure giving an invited talk at the Workshop on AI and AR/VR for Exergaming